First Presbyterian Church (Newton, New Jersey)

-The First Presbyterian Church of Newton (or Newton Presbyterian Church) is a Christian house of worship affiliated with the Presbyterian Church (USA) located in the Town of Newton in Sussex County, New Jersey.
-This congregation, established in the 1780s, is overseen by the Presbytery of Newton.
+The First Presbyterian Church of Newton (or Newton Presbyterian Church) is a Christian house of worship located in the Town of Newton in Sussex County, New Jersey.
+This congregation, established in 1786, is a congregation of the Presbytery of the Highlands of New Jersey and the Presbyterian Church (USA).

 The first church building was erected in the 1786 at the time Rev. Ira Condit, a 1784 graduate of Princeton University was installed as the congregation's first pastor.
 This first edifice was razed for a larger, second building at the site, erected 1828-1829.
 The third and present edifice was built in 1869–1872 of native blue limestone and described as being "plain but beautiful...in its simple style of architecture."
 While described as simple, the building is a combination of architectural styles that is chiefly Italianate and Renaissance Revival architecture but incorporates elements associated with the Classical Revival and Romanesque Revival styles.
 The church was damaged in an 1893 fire, and restored with funds from parishioners, including Newton industrialist Henry W. Merriam (1828–1900).
 At this time, Merriam donated several stained glass windows, including one over the altar depicting Jesus Christ in the Garden of Gethsemane.